 Noise-canceling earphones like this one that Consumer Reports gives highest marks to: Bose QuietComfort 25 Acoustic Noise Cancelling Headphones – Apple devices, Black – Wired can be a lifesaver.
 Even the quietest roommate makes noise; your grad will really appreciate these once it’s time to hit the books despite music being blasted inside that tiny dorm room.

 Wait, your student is the one likely to be blasting the music and starting the party?
 This Bose SoundLink Color Bluetooth Speaker (Blue) might be their perfect gift.

-Dirty clothes may end up in a pile on the dorm floor, but here’s hoping our college kids will master the art of laundry.
-We like this Pop-Up Mesh Hamper because it’s lightweight, an important quality when filled to overflowing with a mountain of clothes, sheets and towels.
-Wrap up this gift with a role of quarters or make a deposit to the student’s college bank if the washing machines run with the swipe of an ID, instead of money.
+Looking for a practical gift as a companion to the towels?
+Put them inside this Pop-Up Mesh Hamper with a role of quarters or make a deposit to the student’s college bank if the washing machines run with the swipe of an ID, instead of money.